whiskey/markdown-cv/index.md

 **Mobile developer (iOS)**, _Deutsche Post IT Services GmbH_, Berlin

 - Design, Development & Testing of new products to access & maintain the new generation of "Packstation" pick-up locations (iPhone and iPad)
-- _Technologies:_ Swift, UIKit, CoreBluetooth, Fastlane & Xcode Bots for continuous integration
+- _Technologies:_ Swift, UIKit, CoreBluetooth, Python scripts, Fastlane & Xcode Bots for continuous integration

 `05/2019-11/2019`